 It took us 1h20 to reach the top, and the same amount of time to go down.
 The views when going down were stunning.
 We spent 40 minutes enjoying the summit.

 42 km Scenic Drive through the Stirling Ranges

 After climbing Bluff Knoll, cooling down with the car air-con during the scenic drive was a fantastic option!
 We had a beautiful drive in the heart of the national parks.
-It was very pleasant to see the changing landscapes and discover the mounts from different angles.
-The dirt road was well-maintained so 2WD can enjoy the views too.
+It was charming to see the changing landscapes and discover the mounts from different angles.
+The dirt road was well-maintained so that 2WD can enjoy the views too.